 Here in the real world of Contract Employees it is very common to arrive on a project when it is part-way through.
 For those with experience in Planning and Scheduling, you’ll identify with my statement that getting the best out of your software is part art, part science.
 It sucks to pick up on someone else’s planning work and try to figure out their mental processes to fully understand how their schedule operates.
-But that’s a blog for another time.
+But that’s a discussion for another time.

 There I was, new on the project, still feeling my way around the schedules and the people, and one of our main contractors presented me with an MS Project schedule that was worth less than toilet paper.
 I’d had no time to familiarise myself with the history of the project, no real chance to understand the personalities I was dealing with, but enough time to know that my predecessor had left a mess and it was now MY job to clean it up and make it work.

 There was just not enough time available for me to ease into the system, and the shutdown was fast approaching, so I had to wade into the team members with my steel-toe boots and hope for the best.
 I called a meeting to lay out my expectations, needs and boundaries regarding the planning and scheduling for the rest of the project.
 The people I brought into this meeting were:

 - The construction managers of our main contractors

 Before calling the meeting, I briefly discussed my intention with my construction manager (CM).
 All I really told him was that the construction schedule was in bad shape and our contractor’s planning & scheduling skills were badly lacking.
 I told him I needed to get all the parties around one table so that I could lay out my requirements.
 I did not tell him what I was going to do and say, although I did tell him that I would be embarrassing some people by showing up their shortcomings in public.
 All credit to my CM – He and I had never worked together before, and this was the longest work conversation we’d had up til then; he did not ask for details, he just nodded and said “Do it.”